avlakin/Open3D/docs/getting_started.rst

     >>> import py3d

 .. error:: If there is an issue, check whether the Python version detected by cmake (see log from cmake) and the Python version for command line environment (type python -V).
 They should match.
 If it is not, please follow :ref:`python_binding` in docs.
-In addition, `python binding issue  <https://github.com/IntelVCL/Open3D/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22python+binding%22+>`_ on Github repository has helpful notes from Open3D users.

 Python tutorials
 ------------------